ramirocabral/aws-solutions-architect-associate-notes-SAAC03/access/IAM.md

 - Report of all  Accounts Users and credential status (pw, accesskeys, mfa etc)

 ### IAM Access Advisor
-- target a single user or ressource and get the info of all service permissions and when that service was lastly accessed
+- target a single user or resource and get the info of all service permissions and when that service was lastly accessed
 - can be used to revise policies and roles

 ## Roles vs Resource Based Policies
 - when you assume a role, you give up all previous persmissions
-- Ressource based if a Iam entity needs to do multiple things on diffrent accounts
+- Resource based if a Iam entity needs to do multiple things on diffrent accounts

 ### [[EventBride]]
 - when [[EventBride]] runs any task it needs access for the target service
-- some service support iam some use ressource based policies
+- some service support iam some use resource based policies

 ### Cross Account
 - attach policy to a resouce ([[S3]])